 All children, relative to their age, have an appropriate understanding of how they can keep healthy.
 They know, for example, when they need to wash their hands and do so with little prompting.
-Most children have the basic knowledge that a healthy diet incorporates fruit and vegetables.
+Most children have the good knowledge that a healthy diet incorporates fruit and vegetables, which they purchase from a mobile shop on a weekly basis.